drblargeny/dotfiles/README.md

     config push
     ```

-1. If you're applying an additional overlay-repository for sensitive content,
+### "Overlay" repo

+This installs an optional repository for sensitive content that shouldn't be
+public.

+1. Make sure the main/public repo is installed completely

-    use the bootstrap.sh script to load that project alongside the main files
+1. Use the bootstrap.sh script to load that project alongside the main files

     ```shell
     ~/.dotfiles-bin/bootstrap.sh <OVERLAY_URI> .dotfiles-overlay
     ```

+1. Pop any stashed changes and reconcile any files using the `config.`
+   alias/command.

 ## Configuration